-Suzanne’s fiction, non-fiction, and poetry has been published in various anthologies including Steal My Rage: New Native Voices (Douglas & McIntyre), Let the Drums Be Your Heart (Douglas & McIntyre), A Shade of Spring (7th Generation Books), and in a vast dreaming (Native Women in the Arts).
+Suzanne’s fiction, non-fiction, and poetry has been published in anthologies including Steal My Rage: New Native Voices (Douglas & McIntyre), Let the Drums Be Your Heart (Douglas & McIntyre), A Shade of Spring (7th Generation Books), and in a vast dreaming (Native Women in the Arts).
 Her feature articles, guest columns, profiles, and book reviews have appeared in the Toronto Star, The Globe and Mail, Quill & Quire, Windspeaker, and Canadian Geographic.
-Suzanne was managing editor of Fuse Magazine and Fireweed: A Feminist Quarterly, and also worked as a copy editor for NOW magazine and art galleries including A Space and the McMaster Museum of Art.
+She is co-author of the Trillium-listed Grade 11 textbook Aboriginal Beliefs, Values, and Aspirations (Goodminds/Pearson Education Canada), which connects to the Grade 11 Native Studies curriculum.
+Suzanne is also a primary contributor to Scholastic Canada’s Take Action series of classroom resource books for grades 4–6, which provide Indigenous perspectives on social justice, sustainability, and ethical citizenship, and Scholastic’s Take Action for Reconciliation series for grades 3–8, which engage students in inquiry about Indigenous histories, cultures, and worldviews.
 In 2014, Suzanne was nominated for the K.M.
 Hunter Artist Award for Literature.

+Suzanne’s non-fiction book Legacy: Trauma, Story, and Indigenous Healing will be published by ECW Press in Spring 2019.
 She is represented by agent Stephanie Sinclair of the Transatlantic Agency.

-Suzanne’s non-fiction book Legacy: Trauma, Story, and Indigenous Healing will be published by ECW Press in 2018.